-Turn to the technicians at Surgi’s Heating & Air Conditioning for top-quality air conditioner services in New Orleans.
+Turn to the technicians at Surgi’s Heating, Cooling & Plumbing for top-quality air conditioner services in New Orleans.
 We’re here for our customers and we’ll work hard to bring your AC back into good working order.
 We take repairs so seriously, it’s in our motto – Fixed Right or It’s Free.
 Reach out to our team with any questions or to schedule your service today!

 What Is A Frozen AC?

 A frozen air conditioner is a frustrating phenomenon that can be as confusing as it is costly.
 Don’t wait to contact a professional team if you see ice on your AC unit.
 When it comes to avoiding a frozen AC, understanding how your cooling system works is the first step.

 Central cooling systems work by circulating refrigerant through the indoor and outdoor units, utilizing blowers and pressure to force the coolant through different states.
 As the refrigerant travels to your evaporator coil, it expands and cools before moving into your home to condense and remove heat from your space.
 Read on to learn the three most common reasons for a frozen AC.

 Most commonly, frozen ACs are caused by one of the following: